CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_FSD_v3.md

 Approved objectives become read-only unless reopened by HR/Admin.

-### FR-OBJ-07: Objective Non-Scoring Validation
+### FR-OBJ-07: Objective Scoring Governance Validation

-The system shall validate that employee-created and manager-created objectives do not carry independent scoring weightage, rating, marks, weighted score, target value, target date, or scoring participation.
+The system shall validate that employee-created and manager-created objectives do not carry independent scoring weightage, rating, marks, weighted score, target value, target date, or scoring participation unless the assigned template policy explicitly allows it.

-If an objective create or update payload contains weightage, rating, score, weightedScore, targetValue, targetDate, or scoringParticipation = true, the system shall reject the payload with a validation error.
+If an objective create or update payload contains unauthorized weightage, rating, score, weightedScore, targetValue, targetDate, or scoringParticipation = true, the system shall reject the payload with a validation error.

+If employee-created objective scoring is enabled, manager approval shall be mandatory and manager/admin shall assign valid weightage during approval before the objective can contribute to scoring.

 ### FR-OBJ-08: Template-Based Objective Rendering
 The system shall render objective creation fields from the locked template version assigned to the Annual Assignment.

-Only non-scoring objective fields shall be rendered in objective entry screens.
+Only template-approved objective fields shall be rendered in objective entry screens.

+Predefined objective rows shall be rendered as objective references and may include template-controlled scoring weightage.

 ### FR-OBJ-09: Objective Field Governance

 Objective fields, required rules, attachment controls, visibility, and editability shall be governed by the assigned template metadata.

-Objective field governance shall not allow objective-level weightage, rating, score, weighted score, target value, target date, or scoring participation.
+Objective field governance shall not allow objective-level scoring metadata unless allowed by the template objective scoring policy.

 ### FR-OBJ-10: Quarter Content Objective Storage